Nitrile Gloves for Food

 Chemical Resistant

 In addition to protection from abrasions, rips, and punctures, nitrile gloves also offer resistance to water, oil, and solvents.
-They’ll work equally well for cooking, food service, and cleanup, while keeping your hands dry and free of grease.
+They’ll work equally well for cooking, food service, and cleanup like dishwashing, while keeping your hands dry and free of grease.

 These characteristics also make nitrile gloves perfect for handling a variety of meals, from fresh fruits and vegetables to raw meats.
 They keep the user safe while preventing them from contaminating food and creating foodborne diseases.